How to Automate Employee Onboarding for Small Business (Step-by-Step)

 | Onboarding satisfaction | New hire experience rating | Short survey at day 14 and day 60 |

-| 90-day retention | Is the new hire still around after 3 months? | HRIS headcount tracking |
+| 90-day retention | Is the new hire still on the team at the end of probation? | HRIS headcount tracking |

 | Manager time per hire | Hours the manager spends on onboarding tasks | Before/after self-report |